 Moving into an assisted living facility

-If you anticipate that you will need care beyond the normal for one reason or another, consider living in an assisted living facility, for instance, a nursing home, care homes, or others.
-An assisted living facility differs from a nursing home in that while the former offers regular help with the day to day activities, nursing homes offer more specialized care for frail, sickly, or sensitive people.
+If you anticipate that you will need care beyond the normal for one reason or another, consider living in an assisted living facility, for instance, a nursing home, care home, or others.
+An assisted living facility differs from a nursing home in that while the former offers regular help with day-to-day activities, nursing homes offer more specialized care for frail, sickly, or sensitive people.

 All the same, you will need to think about the cost associated with your decision to live in an assisted facility.